 Sometimes you may need an implant crown to fully protect the tooth.
 This is if there has been extensive decay underneath the filling.
 You may even need a root canal or other dental emergency.
 In rare instances, you may need the broken tooth extracted and replaced with a dental implant.

 Occasionally, we may refer you to a specialist such as a root canal specialist or a more specialized cosmetic dentist.

 In most cases when you crack a filling, the tooth is restorable.
 The type of filling we use to repair your tooth depends on where the tooth is located.
 For molars or premolars, you have the choice of an amalgam (silver) filling or composite and glass ionomer (tooth-colored) material.
 Front teeth that are prominent in your smile will usually take a composite and glass ionomer filling.

 We can always do tooth colored restorations if you like.

 Sometimes a broken filling results in a cracked or chipped tooth.
-Don’t panic, but call us immediately.
+Don’t panic, but call us immediately at our Casas Adobes dentist office near Tucson.
 We might replace the tooth itself and do a dental implant.
 Perhaps we’ll simply do a dental veneer (different from a crown) to replace the missing area of the tooth.